Why are PSPC and Canada Lands collaborating on this project?

 Learn more about Canada Lands Company by visiting its website and PSPC’s projects by visiting its project page.

-Assisting Canada Lands and PSPC is a consulting team led by Fotenn Planning + Design from Ottawa.
+Fotenn Planning + Design from Ottawa, Ontario has been contracted by Canada Lands to work on this project.
 Fotenn is accompanied by a group of professionals of various technical disciplines to support the Master Plan.

 Why are we talking about ‘realizing the potential’ of Confederation Heights?